stoeps13/connections-doc/source/connectors/enduser/t_files_plugin_upload_file.md

     1. Select **a Person** or **a Community**.

+!!! note
-**Note:** To share with a public community you must be using Connections 3.
+    To share with a public community you must be using Connections 3.

     2. Select the **as Reader** or **as Editor** access level:
         -   Readers can read or download a file.
 They can add files to folders to which they have Contributor access, be notified of changes to the file, and share the file with other people.